yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

     ![Screenshot of Azure Resource Group](../Media/hol-ex2-task1-step5-1.png "Azure Resource Group")

-6. Open the `seed-cosmosdb.ps1` Powershell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line.
+6. Open the `seed-cosmosdb.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line.
 Also update the `$githubAccount` and `$githubRepo` variables with your GitHub account name and GitHub lab files repository name, respectively.

     ```pwsh
     $studentprefix = "hbs"